Quite often we get asked the question about what hidden or buried costs there are in a reverse mortgage.

 Why is an appraisal required?

-Well you have to remember that the lender of a reverse mortgage isn’t going to take any payments from you.
+Well you have to remember that the lender isn’t going to take any payments from you.
 They are lending solely on the basis that they believe your home will continue to grow in value and that they’d like a share of that value.

-This is a reverse mortgage from a lenders perspective – ownership of many homes across Canada.
+This is from a lenders perspective – ownership of many homes across Canada.
 So they absolutely must ensure that your home is a good investment for them.

 So, this means that they must appraise your home.
 A home appraiser is looking for 3 things: